-Despite Persecution, Women Are Thriving in the Underground Church
+Despite Persecution, Women Are Thriving in the Underground Church in Iran

 What Leadership Looks Like in the Underground Church

 Lest we think that the Christian women in Iran are leading the kids’ or women’s ministry within their churches, I want to expand on the nature of church leadership in Iran.

 The Iranian Church looks nothing like the Western Church.
 They don’t have large buildings where they gather nor do they have sub-ministries within their churches (men’s ministry, women’s ministry, kids ministry).
 It is an underground church; church happens in people’s homes.
 The primary movers within this kind of church are individuals (and obviously the Holy Spirit).
 The church’s primary focus is making disciples and each person within the church bears that responsibility willingly.

 House churches are popping up all over Iran with no real central leadership; rather, the system is decentralized.
 It is the result of one person inviting someone into their home and sharing the gospel.
 That person then proceeds to do the same.
 When the house church gets too big, a new house church is born.
 Leaders are created out of “necessity.”

 Women have therefore stepped up to meet the needs of their growing house churches and make new disciples.
 Even the male leadership represents the outcasts of society: former hackers, drug runners, traffickers, etc. Imagine your current church hiring a man as the lead pastor that only last month was trafficking weapons.
 It is unheard of in the West, but in the underground church, it is the Holy Spirit who chooses.
 Without a very hierarchical central leadership to hinder the work, people that would otherwise be rejected from leadership in Western churches are bearing fruit.